 A suspension of study is a break from study and is usually for one academic year.
-If you have experienced serious but temporary circumstances which have impaired your learning such as, medical treatment, a long period of illness or another unexpected but disruptive occurence, you may request a suspension of studies.
+A suspension of studies could be appropriate if you have experienced serious but temporary circumstances which have impaired your learning.
+For example, medical treatment, a long period of illness or another unexpected but disruptive occurrence.

 If you wish to suspend your studies, you will be eligible to return as long as your course is still running and you return within two calendar years.
 It is possible that your course may undergo substantial changes or stop running, which may affect your ability to return to it.
 You should also check any professional body restrictions regarding the time you are allowed to take to gain your qualifications.
 If there are changes to your course, you may have to take additional modules to ensure that you have met the learning outcomes of the course.

 There are implications to withdrawing temporarily or permanently.
 We’d urge you to chat to a Student Support Adviser if this is something you’re considering.